Alfresco/tutorials/docs/contract-management/connect-to-app.md

 <br />

 If you are using the 30 days download trial of ACS you can connect to it via the IP- address of your PC inside your WiFi- network on port 8080.
+The fastest way of determining your local IP- Address is visiting localhost:8080 and navigate to Share.
+The URL will automatically change to "your.ip.adress:8080/share/page".

 Note that your cell phone has to be logged into the same network for the connection to work.